aerdnatravelblog/travelblog/content/blog/2016/cusco.md

 ## Attractions

 We recommend to spend at least five days.
 We stayed one week.
 Relax on your first day and try to eat good and drink a lot of water if you are not used to the altitude yet.
-Buy the combined Cusco tourist ticket "Boleto turistico del Cusco", that gives you access to 16 sights & attractions.
+Buy the combined Cusco tourist ticket "Boleto turistica del Cusco", that gives you access to 16 sights & attractions.
 It is valid for ten days and costs 130 PEN (39 USD).
 We have to warn you that most of the museums aren't worth much, though the Inca ruins are worth every penny.
 By the way, the entrance prices went up and the admission to most of the sights is 70 PEN, so if you visit 2 sights the ticket already pays off.
 The description of two of the Inca sights Moray and Ollantaytambo are in the next article.
 We advise you to find informations about the sight on internet and download it as offline documents to your smart phone.
 Or buy a good book guide.
 Unfortunately there are almost no informations on the sighs, not even in Spanish.
 We ordered the list of the sights by the significance and of its appeal.

 ![Peruanas](/img/cusco/cusco3.jpg "Peruanas")